servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	Spirit-born vs. flesh-born,
 	•	heavenly vs. earthly,
 	•	remnant vs. apostate lines,
-	•	and the prophetic “daughters” that appear throughout the Old Testament.
+	•	the prophetic “daughters” that appear throughout the Old Testament.
 	•	Genesis 25:23 — “two nations… two manner of people…” Understanding these two mothers prepares the reader to recognize how covenant identity shapes nations, eras, churches, and prophetic outcomes.
 The rest of this book builds on the pattern revealed here—always returning to Paul’s declaration:
-“These are the two covenants.”
-— Galatians 4:24
+“These are the two covenants.” — Galatians 4:24
 What follows is not a new doctrine, but the unfolding of a pattern God Himself set in Scripture.

 CHAPTER 3 — THE FORGOTTEN TIMELINE
 The Image in Daniel
 Daniel 2 provides one of the clearest prophetic structures in Scripture.
 The passage is universally recognized as a political timeline, revealing a succession of literal kingdoms.
 But the image also functions as a pattern—a form—that later Scripture reuses when describing spiritual realities.
 This chapter does not alter the literal interpretation of Daniel 2.
 Instead, it observes how the same sequence, the same metals, and the same “body” structure reappear in New Testament prophecy, especially in Revelation.
 Scripture often moves from physical patterns in the Old Testament to spiritual applications in the New (Heb.
 10:1; Col. 2:17).
 Daniel’s image follows this biblical pattern.
 This typological reading does not replace the literal fulfillment but follows the biblical pattern of spiritual parallels built on physical events (Heb.
 8:5; 10:1).

-I. The Physical Timeline — Four Metals, Four Kingdoms Daniel 2 plainly identifies the physical kingdoms represented by each metal:
+I. The Physical Timeline — Four Metals, Four Kingdoms Daniel plainly identifies the physical kingdoms represented by each metal:
 	•	Gold — Babylon
 	•	Silver — Medo-Persia
 	•	Brass — Greece
 	•	Iron — The fourth kingdom (commonly understood as Rome)
 	•	Iron mixed with clay — A divided final kingdom Daniel 2:38–45
-“Thou art this head of gold.”
-“…another kingdom inferior…”
-“…third kingdom of brass…”
-“…the fourth kingdom shall be strong as iron…”
-“…iron mixed with miry clay…”
+“Thou art this head of gold.” “…another kingdom inferior…” “…third kingdom of brass…” “…the fourth kingdom shall be strong as iron…” “…iron mixed with miry clay…”
 This is the straightforward, literal fulfillment.
 Nothing in this chapter replaces or diminishes that physical interpretation.

 II.
 Prophetic Patterns Repeated — “No New Thing Under the Sun” Ecclesiastes 1:9 states:
 “The thing that hath been, it is that which shall be… there is no new thing under the sun.”
 Scripture frequently presents a physical pattern first, then reveals a later spiritual analogue.
 Examples appear throughout the Bible:
-	•	Temple ?
-Body (John 2:19–21)
+	•	Temple → Body (John 2:19–21)
-	•	Priesthood ?
-Believers (1 Pet.
+	•	Priesthood → Believers (1 Pet.
 2:5)
-	•	Circumcision ?
-Heart (Rom.
+	•	Circumcision → Heart (Rom.
 2:29)
 This consistent method allows Daniel’s image to be understood both historically and typologically—physical kingdoms first, then spiritual eras that follow the same pattern in the New Testament.

 III.
 The Image as a Body — The Bridge to Revelation Daniel’s statue is not merely a list of metals; it is the shape of a body:
 	•	Head